Show your hands-on experience

 Add other common skills from your industry - such as Nursing, Healthcare and Patient Safety - into your resume if they're relevant.

-Incorporate skills - like Surgery, Patient Advocacy and Home Care - into your work experience too.
-This shows hiring managers that you have practical experience with these tools.
+Incorporate skills - like Advanced Cardiac Life Support (ACLS), Elder Care and Mental Health - into your work experience too.
+This shows hiring managers that you have practical experience with these tools, techniques and skills.

 Try to add the exact job title, Nurse, somewhere into your resume to get past resume screeners.
 See the infographic for how to do this.